Erikabuckley/CardGameProject/README.md

 ### Run the tests

-If Gradle is installed, run the following to build and run the test files
+Run the following to build and run the test files

 ```bash
 ./gradlew clean build test